AtakanTurgut/EmlakBizim.ASP/README.md

 The application also has an admin panel.
 Admin can perform operations such as adding, deleting, updating, seeing all places.

-Use this username and password for the admin page.
+Use this user name and password for the admin page.

-                User Name: atakanturgut
+                UserName : atakanturgut
                 Password : 123456

 The project runs on "[localhost:?/](https://localhost:44330/)".